 Bobby Brown, Yankees great and Fort Worth doctor, dead at 96

-Dr. Bobby Brown, the former major-league player and Korean War doctor who became a practicing cardiologist in Fort Worth and later president of the Texas Rangers and the American League, has died in his Fort Worth home.
+Dr. Bobby Brown, the former major-league player and Korean War doctor who became a practicing cardiologist in Fort Worth and later president of the Texas Rangers and the American League, has died in his Fort Worth home, a family member said Thursday morning.

 He was 96.